heig-vd-dai-course/heig-vd-dai-course/23-practical-work-4/COURSE_MATERIAL.md

 >
 > They are not required for this practical work.

+If you are able to access the Traefik dashboard and the whoami application from the Internet, you have successfully configured Traefik to use HTTPS with a domain name.

+You are then ready to start the practical work!

 ## Group composition

-As the ned of the semester is approaching, we know you have a lot of work to do for other courses.
+As the end of the semester is approaching, we know you have a lot of work to do for other courses.

-This is why you can work in groups between two and four students.
+As this practical work is more complex than the previous ones, you can work in groups between two and four students.
 You can choose your partners.
 If you do not have a partner or a group, we will assign you one.

 To announce your group, create a new GitHub Discussion at
 <https://github.com/orgs/heig-vd-dai-course/discussions> with the following
 information:

-- **Title**: DAI 2023-2024 - Practical work 4 - First name Last name member 1
-  and First name Last name member 2
+- **Title**: DAI 2023-2024 - Practical work 4 - First name Last name member 1, First name Last name member 2, First name Last name member 3 and First name Last name member 4
 - **Category**: Show and tell
 - **Description**: A quick description of what you will achieve during this practical work